-If the informal procedure or direct conversation is not appropriate, or does not yield a successful resolution, the student can file a formal complaint in the following manner:
+If a student is not able to resolve their concern through, or is not comfortable with, the informal process or direct conversation, the student can file a written complaint in the following manner:

-I. When to File a Complaint
+I. When to File a Written Complaint

-Any and all complaints should be filed by the student as soon as possible so that they can be addressed contemporaneously by DeVry.
+Any and all written complaints should be filed by the student as soon as possible so that they can be addressed contemporaneously by DeVry.
 In most cases, DeVry will expect the student to come forward within 15 days of the student becoming aware of the concern or the student's last conversation in the informal process.